Not sure how to get past what's Stopping you?

 you're in the right place

-I Know I Should Exercise But...
+I Know You Should Exercise But...

 An engaging guide for expanding your psychological flexibility to get your body moving more, using the powerful tools of Acceptance and Commitment Therapy (ACT).